 Easement monitoring typically includes an annual on-the-ground evaluation and short interview with the landowners.
 The work requires complex coordination for travel, access, and interviews.
 The results from the visit are then entered into a standard monitoring report, along with photos, and property maps showing the travel route and photo locations.

-We monitor approximately 60 easements annually across several states.
-The majority of those projects have been repeated for five years straight, providing consistency for landowners and improved accuracy in reporting.
+We annually monitor approximately 250 easement properties across 15 states.
+Approximately 100 of those easements have been monitored by us for 10 years, providing consistency for landowners and improved accuracy in reporting.

 If you are looking for a professional easement monitor to evaluate compliance and build landowner relations, please let us know.
 We would be glad to work with you to identify a plan that fits your budget and objectives.